-- In the effects list in the Audio Mixer, do one of the following: - To remove a track effect, click the triangle to the right of the effect you want to remove, and choose None. - To bypass a track effect, click the Effects Bypass button 🙆 near the bottom of the effects list until it appears with a slash.
+- In the effects list in the Audio Mixer, do one of the following: - To remove a track effect, click the triangle to the right of the effect you want to remove, and choose None. - To bypass a track effect, click the Effects Bypass button a slash.